 Given the pervasiveness of the Internet, it’s not surprising that there are people out there trying different things.
 Recently we brought you the intuitive NetValve speed throttling appliance.
-Now courtesy of some hardworking network technicians at ISP Andews and Arnold here in the UK, we can reveal that ADSL really does operate over wet string.
-The ISP’s web site explains that they are ‘Serious about Internet’, and perhaps the details of their work proves this.
+Now courtesy of some hardworking network technicians at ISP Andrews and Arnold here in the UK, we can reveal that ADSL really does operate over a wet string.
+The ISP’s website explains that they are ‘Serious about Internet’, and perhaps the details of their work proves this.

-The work was revealed in their company boss’s blog.
+The company revealed their work in the boss’s blog.
 (It’s official, ADSL works over wet string).
-This has been picked up by ISP Review (UK ISP Experiment Gets ADSL Broadband to Work Over Wet String) and also The Register (How fast is a piece of string?
+This article has been picked up by ISP Review (UK ISP Experiment Gets ADSL Broadband to Work Over Wet String) and also The Register (How fast is a piece of string?
 Boffin shoots ADSL signal down twine) It’s also heavily documented on the engineers Twitter feed. (@0x47DF).

 So when your network technicians state that your connection is provided by damp string, they may well be telling the truth.